|

 Pennsylvania

-Railroad #?, a GG-1 electric type.
+Railroad #?, a GG-1 Electric type.
 Took the Pilot Train

-from Union, NJ to New York's Penn Station. |
+from Union Tower to New York's Penn Station. |

 NH